Pesa 214M: Pomeranian

 On 7 December 2004, Pesa signed a contract with the Pomeranian Voivodeship for the delivery of two SA103 vehicles and one two-unit SA131.
 The first of them (SA103-006) was put into operation in August, and the second (SA103-011) on 2 November 2005.
 The vehicles, operating as a pair, were assigned to service the Gdynia–Kościerzyna route.
 Initially, they serviced the least crowded routes, replacing two-car sets hauled by SU46 locomotives.
 Until 1 June 2006, they also serviced some routes on the Lębork–Łeba line.
-After that, the Pomeranian Przewozy Regionalne branch completely suspended passenger services on this line.
+After that, the Pomeranian Polregio branch completely suspended passenger services on this line.
 The West Pomeranian SA103 serviced the Szczecinek–Słupsk section.
 A decline in passenger numbers between Kościerzyna and Gdynia resulted in the SA103 beginning to also service more crowded routes in tandem with the SA131 or SA132 from 2007.
 They also operated individually during off-peak hours.
 In July 2015, the SA103-011 railcar was sent for tests on the Pomeranian Metropolitan Railway line.